JordanMartinez/purescript-jordans-reference/00-Getting-Started/01-Why-Learn-PureScript.md

 ### How mature is the Ecosystem?
 Will I need to initially spend time writing/improving/documenting libraries for this language or can I immediately use libraries that are stable and mature?

-It's lacking in a few areas but solid in others.
+It's primarily good for front-end work and not so much (yet) for back-end work.
+When it is lacking, one will likely need to use FFI to utilize JS libraries.
 See [awesome-purescript](https://github.com/passy/awesome-purescript); the documentation site, [Pursuit](http://pursuit.purescript.org/); and also this project's `Ecosystem` folder (still a WIP).

 Also, attempting to port over Haskell libraries to this language are harder at times and have unexpected performance.
 Why?
 Because Haskell is a lazily-evaluated language, but PureScript is a strictly-evaluated language.